Tenancy Setup & Management

 Do I need to check right to rent if the tenancy is less than three months?

 Yes.
-There is no exemption for short-term lets or holiday rentals if they fall within the definition of a residential tenancy in England.
+There is no exemption for short lets or holiday rentals if they fall within the definition of a residential tenancy in England.

 Can I check a tenant's right to rent before they provide a share code?

 No. You need the share code and the tenant's date of birth to complete the online check.
-If a tenant cannot provide a share code, they must present acceptable physical documents.
+If a tenant cannot provide a share code, they present acceptable physical documents instead.

 What if a tenant's share code has expired?

 Expired codes cannot be used.
-Ask the tenant to generate a fresh code via GOV.UK and provide it to you.
-The new code will be valid for another 90 days.
+Ask the tenant to generate a fresh one on GOV.UK; the new code is valid for another 90 days.

 Do I need to check right to rent for lodgers?